Important Disclaimer

 Wheeler Express70.0%2043

-The Lancair family dominates the dangerous list — the Wheeler Express (70% fatal), Lancair Legacy (65.4%), and Lancair IV/IV-P (45.5%) are the three deadliest experimental aircraft by fatal percentage.
-These are fast, composite, retractable-gear aircraft that cruise at 200+ knots.
+Fast composite aircraft dominate the dangerous list — the Wheeler Express (70% fatal), Lancair Legacy (65.4%), and Lancair IV/IV-P (45.5%) are the three deadliest experimental aircraft by fatal percentage.
+These are fast, composite, retractable-gear aircraft that cruise at 180-200+ knots.
 When something goes wrong at those speeds, the outcome is almost always fatal.

 Are Kit Planes Safe?
 The Bottom Line

 The data shows that the aircraft you choose matters, but the decisions you make matter more.
-The most common fatal accident causes — stall/spin (49% fatal), VFR into IMC (85% fatal), and showing off at low altitude (74% fatal) — are all pilot choices, not aircraft failures.
+The initiators with the highest fatal rates — stall/spin, VFR into IMC, and low-altitude maneuvering — are all pilot decisions, not aircraft failures.

 If you are considering building or buying an experimental aircraft, compare types side-by-side, estimate your personal risk, and explore detailed safety profiles for every type in our database.